edinburgh-napier/SET09102/notes/unit8_metrics/internal.md

 Many design guidelines recommend composition over inheritance, especially in cases where a deep inheritance hierarchy would be required.
-Using composition, where objects contain instances of other classes instead of inheriting from them, can reduce DOI and improve flexibility, allowing behavior to be easily modified or extended without changing a class’s inheritance chain.
+Using composition, where objects contain instances of other classes instead of inheriting from them, can reduce DOI and improve flexibility, allowing behaviour to be easily modified or extended without changing a class’s inheritance chain.

 While DOI is a useful indicator of inheritance complexity, it should be evaluated alongside other metrics,